timber/wp-i18n-twig/README.md

 ## Limitations

-To make this package work in any Twig environement, templates are not compiled to PHP but only parsed.
+To make this package work in any Twig environment, templates are not compiled to PHP but only parsed.
 This main benefit is that it's (almost) configuration agnostic (custom filters, functions, template location).

 However, since Twig is highly configurable, there are still some (minor) limitations.